 As a result, you may have more time to dedicate to sexual exploration, whether it’s more time with a partner or more solo time.
 But having a long sexual history can also mean falling into the same routines.
 If you want some ideas on how to introduce some new, fun activities into your sex life, we’ve got you covered.

-Five Tips On How To Keep Sex Fun And Satisfying After 50
+5 Tips On How To Keep Sex Fun After 50

 You might not be able to move the way you once liked to, but that doesn’t mean you have to give up a satisfying sex life.
 Various physical conditions can change what you feel up to doing in the bedroom, but an array of small modifications can ensure you’re as comfortable as possible.